BAIZID-AL-HAMID/BERT-Model-Analysis/README.md

 ## Analyzing Fully-Frozen, Half-Frozen, and Non-Frozen Layer Approaches in Fine-Tuning BERT Models for Scientific Abstract Classification ##

 ### Description:
-This repository contains the code and report for a project aimed at investigating different fine-tuning approaches for BERT models in the context of classifying scientific abstracts.
+This repository contains the code and report for a project aimed at investigating different fine-tuning approaches for BERT machine learning models in the context of classifying scientific abstracts.
 The project explores the effectiveness of fully-frozen, half-frozen, and non-frozen layer approaches in fine-tuning BERT for this specific task.

 ### Key Components:
 - Jupyter Notebooks: Includes Python notebooks where the fine-tuning experiments were conducted using BERT.